akamai/cli-appsec/README.md

 Usage: akamai appsec <command> [options]

 Commands:
-  activate                  Activate a version. activation                Get activation status. clone                     Clone a config. configs                   List all available configurations. enable-custom-rule        Assigns an action (such as alert or deny) to an existing custom rule in a policy. create-custom-rule        Create a custom rule. delete-custom-rule        Delete a custom rule. custom-rule               Display contents of custom rule. modify-custom-rule        Update existing custom rule. structured-rule-template  Prints sample JSON of a structured custom rule.                     [aliases: srt] custom-rules              List all custom rules. export                    Export a configuration version. add-hostname              Add hostnames to selected list selectable-hostnames      List all selectable hostnames. selected-hostnames        List all currently chosen hostnames. create-match-target       Creates a match target. modify-match-target       Updates a match target. match-target-order        Change the match target sequence. match-targets             List all match targets. policies                  List all security policies. clone-policy              Clone security policy. version                   Read a config version versions                  List all config versions
+  activate                                  Activate a version. activation                                Get activation status. clone                                     Clone a config. configs                                   List all available configurations. enable-custom-rule                        Assigns an action (such as alert or deny) to an existing custom rule in a policy. create-custom-rule                        Create a custom rule. delete-custom-rule                        Delete a custom rule. custom-rule                               Display contents of custom rule. modify-custom-rule                        Update existing custom rule. structured-rule-template                  Prints sample JSON of a structured custom rule.                     [aliases: srt] custom-rules                              List all custom rules. export                                    Export a configuration version. add-hostname                              Add hostnames to selected list selectable-hostnames                      List all selectable hostnames. selected-hostnames                        List all currently chosen hostnames. create-match-target                       Creates a match target. modify-match-target                       Updates a match target. match-target-order                        Change the match target sequence. match-targets                             List all match targets. policies                                  List all security policies. clone-policy                              Clone security policy. version                                   Read a config version versions                                  List all config versions create-rate-policy                        (Beta) Create a rate policy. delete-rate-policy                        (Beta) Delete a rate policy. rate-policy                               (Beta) Display contents of a rate policy. modify-rate-policy                        (Beta) Update existing rate policy. rate-policies                             (Beta) List all rate policies. api-endpoints                             (Beta) List all api endpoints. mode                                      (Beta) Display the WAF Mode set-mode                                  (Beta) Set the WAF Mode protections                               (Beta) List all protections of a policy. set-protections                           (Beta) Update protections of a policy. rate-policies-actions                     (Beta) List all enabled rate policies actions of a policy. enable-rate-policy                        (Beta) Assigns an action to an existing rate policy in a policy. disable-rate-policy                       (Beta) Removes an action set to an existing rate policy in a policy. slow-post                                 (Beta) Display contents of slow post in a policy. enable-slow-post                          (Beta) Enable slow post in a policy. disable-slow-post                         (Beta) Disable slow post in a policy. penalty-box                               (Beta) Display penalty box action in a policy. disable-penalty-box                       (Beta) Disable penalty box in a policy. enable-penalty-box                        (Beta) Enable penalty box in a policy. attack-groups                             (Beta) List all attack group actions in a policy. attack-group                              (Beta) Display attack group action in a policy. enable-attack-group                       (Beta) Enable attack group in a policy. disable-attack-group                      (Beta) Disable attack group  in a policy. rule-actions                              (Beta) List all rule actions in a policy. rule-action                               (Beta) Display rule action in a policy. enable-rule-action                        (Beta) Enable rule action in a policy. disable-rule-action                       (Beta) Disable rule action in a policy. rule-condition-exception                  (Beta) Display rule condition exception in a policy. modify-rule-condition-exception           (Beta) Update rule condition exception in a policy.

 Command options:
   --json        Print the raw json response.
 All commands respect this option.                       [boolean]